danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 }
 ```

-Now, let's create the content of our `SwipeGesture`, which will be a `UIView` with gestures added to it.
-Let's create it inside `makeUIView`:
+Let's create the content of our `SwipeGesture`, which will be a `UIView` with gestures.
+Let's create this view inside `makeUIView`:

 ```swift
 public func makeUIView(context: Context) -> UIView {